drush-ops/drush/README.txt

    and usage-send commands to more carefully send data.

 6. Optional.
-See examples/example.bashrc for instructions on how to add some very useful shell aliases that provides even tighter integration between drush and bash.
+See examples/example.bashrc for instructions on how to add some useful shell aliases that provides even tighter integration between drush and bash.

 7. Optional.
 If you didn't source it in Step 5 above, see top of